probcomp/Venturecxx/README.md

     [examples](http://probcomp.csail.mit.edu/venture/library-examples.html)
     for inspiration.

--   You can find two advanced examples in the `examples/` directory.
-    These rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.
+-   You can find two advanced examples in the `examples/` directory---`examples/lda.py` and `examples/crosscat.py` These rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.